HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/colors.md

 }
 ```

-Only thing changed in this entry from the Sonic Colors version is that the <code>player_dir</code> takes in a 3D value, just like every other Sonic Lost World entry.O
+Only thing changed in this entry from the Sonic Colors version is that <code>player_dir</code> takes in a 3D value, just like every other Sonic Lost World entry.

-The entire <code>score</code> block, <code>start_event</code>, <code>result_bg</code> are leftover from Colors as well as those values are not read by Sonic Lost World's lua parser funciton.
+The entire <code>score</code> block, <code>start_event</code> and <code>result_bg</code> are leftovers from Colors as well, as those values are not read by Sonic Lost World's lua parser function.

 ### actstgmission.lua
 This file is responsible for serving information to the game regarding stages, such as where the player should start at or what folder to read the assets for the stage from.